JMalaer1993/COMP-TIA-SYO-701-NOTES/CHAPTER-6.md

   + Spear Phishing - Phishing but targeting a specific person or group rather than a generic message sent to thousands of people.
 May use real names and job titles.
     - Defense: Email signatures (validates who send the message)
   + Whaling - Targeting high value people like CEOs.
   + Vishing - Phishing over a voice call.
+Often uses VoIP.
+It may start with a recorded voice and then switch over to a real life person.
   + Smishing - Phishing over text.
 #### All it takes is one click for an attacker to gain nearly unlimited access to your entire network.
 Things to watch out for include fake login pages, attachments, requests for sensitive information, and emotional triggers like urgency or fear.
 * Phishing Explained (Simplified)